 A great place for GIS on campus is the Geospatial Innovation Facility (GIF) at UC Berkeley‘s Rausser College of Natural Resources.
 The GIF provides leadership and training across a broad array of integrated mapping technologies.
 These technologies include Remote Sensing, Geographic Information Systems (GIS), Global Positioning Systems (GPS), and modeling.
 The GIF offers innovative geospatial approaches to environmental research projects and grant opportunities.
 You can take short workshops on a range of topics, rent GPS equipment, get GIS consulting, and go to Geolunch events.

 The Minor in Geospatial Information Science and Technology has been approved in 3 departments at UC Berkeley.
 City and Regional Planning (in the College of Environmental Design), Environmental Science, Policy and Management (in the Rausser College of Natural Resources), and Geography (in the College of Letters & Science) offer minors in Geospatial Information Science and Technology and includes courses across campus.
 These programs would serve students in geography and other social sciences, archeology, environmental science, policy and management, city and regional planning, humanities, architecture, landscape architecture and environmental planning, civil and environmental engineering, public policy, and environmental public health.
 The minor is open to all majors at UC Berkeley.

 Students admitted to UC Berkeley Spring 2015 and earlier can review minor requirements by clicking here.

 Students admitted to UC Berkeley Fall 2015 and later can review minor requirements by clicking here.

-Students should file the Minor Declaration Form during their final semester to certify the completion of the minor.
+Students should file the Minor Declaration Form during the semester before the term they plan to graduate.